Eliotooi/foodpoint-rn/README.md

 # foodpoint-rn

-A boilerplate food delvery example app.
+A boilerplate food delivery example app.
 Built with React Native and Redux.

 ## Screenshots: